 - Don’t spend too much if you are raising too little.

-- Hire smartly; bring in the people who can do most of the work or can bring in investors.
+- Hire smartly; bring in the people who help you grow the business and can do most of the work or can bring in investors.
 Read more about developing a super productive startup team.

 - Partner up with a person who brings in value to the business or else can bring cash from investors.
 Know, when to engage a partner in your small business.